the-turing-way/the-turing-way/governance/community-calls/20240207-collaboration-cafe.md

 Name + Pronouns + Teleportation or flying? + an emoji (if you'd like!: https://emojipedia.org/, see also: https://openmoji.org/)
 (Remember that this is a public document.
 Your answer You can use a pseudonym if you'd prefer.)
 Use the 🤫 emoji if you would not like to be included in our public archive.
 These notes will be archived on The Turing Way repository.

-* Liz, she/her, beam me up s long as my guide dog can come
+* Liz + she/her + beam me up as long as my guide dog can come
-* Anne, she/her, flying for sure! love that birds eye view!
+* Anne + she/her + flying for sure! love that birds eye view!
-* Maria. she/her, teleportation✨
+* Maria + she/her + teleportation✨
-* Kalle, he/they, flying (because I dream about it all the time) but... teleporting to family in Brazil/Sweden would be nice too... 🧐
+* Kalle + he/they + flying (because I dream about it all the time) but... teleporting to family in Brazil/Sweden would be nice too... 🧐
-* Johanna (she/her); teleportation
+* Johanna (she/her) + teleportation
 * Danny + they/them or he/him + flying + 😴
 * Chris + he/him + teleportation
 * Steph she/her + flying